red5pro/mock-authentication-backend/README.md

 In the `nodejs-mock-service directory`, edit the `index.js` file.
 In the top rows of the file, locate the comment `BEGINNING OF CONFIGURATION`.
 After that, there will be two variables that need to be updated with your custom values:

 * `host`: The host where the NodeJS service is deployed.
-Replace "localhost" with the private IP address of the NodeJS server.
+Replace "localhost" with the public IP address of the NodeJS server.
 * `port`: The port that you opened for the service.
 Default example: 3000 (make sure this port is opened on your inbound firewall rules).

 There is also an optional value, `optionalURLResource`, which can be used to pass a URL to a connecting client.